 Immigration may also be important for the accumulation of intangible assets.
-High-skilled immigrants with science, engineering, and other professional skills may contribute to technological improvements in the host countries.
-While it is common to use formal intellectual property, such as number of patents, to measure innovation, informal innovations in tacit knowledge and organizational improvements by managers and other professionals can also lead to productivity gains.
-Thus, to gauge the joint impact of immigration on intangible assets through observable and unobservable R&D, one needs to look not only at the number of patents but also at total factor productivity (the share of output that is not explained by the amount of inputs used in production).
+High-skilled immigrants with S&E skills contribute to technological improvements in the host countries.
+While it is common to use formal intellectual property, such as number of patents, to measure innovation, informal investments in tacit knowledge and organizational improvements by managers and other professionals can also lead to productivity gains.
+Thus, to gauge the impact of immigration on intangible assets through observable and unobservable R&D not only the number of patents should be looked at, but also total factor productivity (TFP) growth (output growth that is not explained by the amount of inputs used in production).

-A survey of US college graduates offers evidence on the patenting behavior of immigrants and native-born residents .
-Immigrant graduates are one percentage point more likely (probability of 1.9%) than native graduates (0.9% probability) to be granted a patent.
-That difference can be attributed entirely to the fact that the share of immigrants with a science or engineering degree is higher than the share of the native-born population.
-Based on the estimation at the individual level, increasing the share of college-graduate immigrants’ share of the population by one percentage point raises the number of patents per capita by 6%.
+Survey evidence from US college graduates offers insights into the patenting behavior of immigrants and native-born residents .
+It suggests that immigrants are one percentage point more likely (probability of 1.9%) than natives (0.9% probability) to be granted a patent.
+That difference can be attributed entirely to the fact that the share of immigrants with an S&E degree is higher than the share of the native-born population.
+Based on the estimation at the individual level, increasing the share of college-graduate immigrants in the population by one percentage point raises the number of patents per capita by 6%.

-Rather than focusing on only one country, other studies use international data on bilateral migration stocks across countries , .
-Bilateral migration data are available for 1990 and 2000 for up to 194 countries.
-The data set includes information on migrants’ education level (e.g. on how many college-educated, working-age immigrants from Greece live in France).
-One study uses the past emigration stock to predict high-skilled migration rates into OECD countries.
-The evidence suggests a small, positive effect on the ratio of total factor productivity in the host country to that in the home country.
-For example, a five percentage point increase (a doubling) in the ratio of college-educated migrants from a migrant-sending country to the college-educated population living in an OECD country raises the ratio of total factor productivity in the home country relative to in the host country by one to two percentage points .
+To gauge the role of immigrants for productivity, researchers have also exploited international data on bilateral migration stocks across countries that includes information on migrants’ education level (e.g. on how many college-educated, working-age immigrants from Greece live in France) , .
+Using the past emigration stock to construct an external measure of high-skilled migration into OECD countries, one study suggests a moderately positive effect on the ratio of TFP in the host country to TFP in the home country.
+For example, a five percentage point increase (a doubling) in the ratio of college-educated migrants from a migrant-sending country to the college-educated population living in an OECD host country raises relative TFP in the host country by one to two percentage points .

-Another approach is to predict a country’s share of foreign-born population using bilateral migration flows that are determined by geographic and cultural distance between countries and to use this prediction to estimate the effect of a larger immigration share on per capita income and productivity .
-The results suggest that a one percentage point increase in the immigration share (which averages 4% for the sample of 181 countries for which the required data were available) raises per capita income by about 6–10% (referred to in the Illustration).
-The effect is driven almost entirely by the increase in total factor productivity; the per capita stock of physical capital is basically unaffected.
-The productivity effect is attributed to immigration’s contribution to innovation activity and the diversity of productive skills.
-By contrast, openness to trade (the sum of exports and imports as a share of GDP) has no effect on per capita income once the migration share is accounted for.
-This comparison between migration effects and trade effects illuminates possible biases in studies that estimate the effects of trade expansion on per capita income and do not control for the contribution of immigrants.
+Another study estimates the effect of a larger (externally determined) immigration share on per capita income and productivity .
+The results suggest that a one percentage point increase in the immigration share (which is, on average, 4% for the sample of 181 countries) raises per capita income by about 6–10% (referred to in the Illustration).
+The effect is driven almost entirely by the increase in TFP while the per capita stock of physical capital is basically unaffected.
+The productivity effect can be attributed to the contribution of immigrants to innovation activity and the diversity of productive skills.
+By contrast, more openness to trade (larger sum of exports and imports as a share of GDP) has no effect on per capita income once the migration share is accounted for.
+This comparison between migration effects and trade effects illuminates possible biases in studies that estimate the effects of trade expansion on per capita income when not controlling for the contribution of immigrants at the same time.

-Immigration contributes to the diversity of the population in many ways, and it is important to distinguish among them.
-The literature has focused largely on the change in the composition of education levels in response to immigration.
-Diversity can also refer to genetic or cultural diversity.
+Immigration contributes to the diversity of the population in many ways, and it is important to distinguish different measures of diversity.
+While the literature has focused largely on the change in the composition of education levels in response to immigration, diversity can also refer to genetic or cultural diversity.
 The different forms of diversity may not be strongly correlated, and they may have different effects on economic prosperity in the host country.
-The literature suggests that the optimal degree of diversity balances the positive complementarities in production between immigrant and native-born workers that arise from the different skills associated with different cultural backgrounds and the increasing costs of communicating in a culturally diverse work environment.
+The literature suggests that the optimal degree of diversity balances the positive complementarities in production between immigrant and native-born workers that arise from the different skills associated with different cultural backgrounds and the increasing costs of communicating in culturally diverse work environments.

-When cultural diversity leads to ethnic fragmentation, the effects of diversity may be predominately negative, especially in developing countries.
-Meanwhile, birthplace diversity (the probability that two individuals drawn randomly from the population were born in different countries) has been shown to have predominantly positive effects.
-It is viewed as a good measure of skill complementarities between the immigrant and native-born populations .
-A country’s birthplace diversity is composed of the share of immigrants in the population and the birthplace diversity among those immigrants.
+When cultural diversity leads to ethnic fragmentation, productivity effects of increased diversity may be predominately negative, especially in developing countries.
+Meanwhile, birthplace diversity (the probability that two individuals drawn randomly from the population were born in different countries) has predominantly positive effects .
+The result points to skill complementarities between the immigrant and native-born population.
+A country's birthplace diversity is composed of the share of immigrants in the population and the birthplace diversity among those immigrants.
 Both variables are individually found to have a positive effect on per capita income.
 The effects are larger for skilled immigrants than for unskilled immigrants.
 Again, this confirms the expectation that positive productivity effects come from skilled immigrants.
 The positive effects are particularly strong for patent applications per capita and total factor productivity, two potential drivers of higher per capita income.
 The results still hold after controlling for measures of ethnic, linguistic, and genetic diversity.

 Migration and residential investment

-Despite the increase in residential construction, however, housing prices increased by about 2% per year.
+Despite the increase in residential construction, however, housing costs increased by about 2% per year.
 The explanation for this is rooted in the scarcity of residential land.
-The combined effect of higher demand and higher supply of housing associated with higher population density determines land prices.
+The combined effect of higher demand for housing and higher supply of housing associated with higher population density raises land prices.
 The land area available for residential construction can be extended only within naturally determined limits.
-Consequently, land prices are likely to grow in line with housing demand, thus raising housing costs .
-Land prices are important from an income distribution point of view because land ownership is often highly concentrated among wealthier individuals and historically determined.
-An immigration-induced increase in housing demand thus provides windfall gains for landowners, with long-term effects on wealth concentration through familial bequests.
+Consequently, land prices are likely to grow in line with housing demand .
+Ultimately, despite its effect on residential construction, immigration thus leads to higher rental rates for housing.
+This has first-order distributional effects because the housing expenditure share is decreasing in wealth and income.
+Welfare is thus declining particularly for poorer households.

 Limitations and gaps

-Though consistent, the evidence that immigration is positively related to capital investment, productivity, and innovation is still rather limited and confined largely to the US.
-More evidence at the regional level within other countries is also needed on the effects of immigration on FDI and the housing market.
+Though consistent, the evidence that immigration is positively related to capital investment, productivity, and innovation is still rather limited and largely confined to the US.
+More evidence at the regional level within other countries is also needed on the effects of immigration on FDI and residential construction.

 The evidence strongly suggests that high-skilled immigrants stimulate capital investment and raise productivity in the host country, but much less is known about the potential effects of migration, particularly of low-skilled migrants, on capital formation in home countries.
-A potential avenue for such impacts is through remittances, which can, among others, support entrepreneurship among migrants’ family members who remain behind in the home country.
+A potential avenue for such impacts is through remittances, which could support entrepreneurship among migrants’ family members who remain behind in the home country.

 Summary and policy advice

 Empirical evidence suggests that immigration of educated workers attracts FDI, helps firms find investment opportunities abroad, and raises per capita income by enhancing labor productivity.
-The immigration of scientists and engineers, in particular, stimulates innovation in the host country through new patents.
+Particularly the immigration of scientists and engineers stimulates innovation in the host country through patenting.
 The migration of low-skilled workers seems to have less impact on capital formation in host countries.
-The evidence supports the design of selective immigration policies to attract high-skilled workers, particularly those with science and engineering skills.
+The evidence supports the design of selective immigration policies to attract high-skilled workers, particularly those with STEM skills.
 Greater birthplace diversity in a population through immigration is also found to foster economic prosperity, particularly if immigrants are well-educated.

-However, there is the issue of potential brain drain in developing countries that lose their skilled workforce in response to skill-selective immigration policies in host countries.
+However, there is the issue of potential brain drain in developing countries that lose part of their skilled workforce in response to skill-selective immigration policies in host countries.
 Such emigration may conflict with development goals and may lead to a net skill loss in home countries, despite potentially positive effects on educational investment associated with migration prospects.
-Admitting more students from developing countries on student visas in developed countries may be a way to compensate for brain drain.
+Admitting more students from developing countries on student visas in developed countries is one way to compensate for brain drain.

-From a development policy perspective, the main benefit of emigration for the home country may come from remittances, from both high- and low-skilled migrants.
+From a development policy perspective, the main benefit of emigration for the home country comes from remittances.
 Because remittances tend to be higher from temporary migrants than from permanent migrants, providing opportunities for temporary work in developed countries may be conducive to economic development in home countries.
 However, temporary migrants have less incentive to learn the host country language, which is an obstacle for improving their earnings prospects over time.
-This point may be particularly relevant for refugees, who should quickly be moved onto the track of permanent residence in the host country after their refugee status is approved.

-Despite the many potentially positive effects of immigration, policymakers have to be aware that high levels of immigration can provoke a backlash against liberal immigration policies in host countries, especially if housing prices rise as a consequence.
-Clearly, not everyone in the host country benefits from the efficiency gains from immigration.
-Possible measures to redress the imbalance include transfers to low-income households (who typically rent rather than own housing property and have comparatively high housing expenditure shares), possibly financed by increases in taxation of housing property, wealth, and bequests.
-Thus any undesirable income distribution effects associated with higher housing prices could be addressed by the tax-transfer system instead of by limiting immigration and forgoing the related positive impacts.
+Despite the many potentially positive effects of immigration, policymakers have to be aware that high levels of immigration can provoke a backlash against liberal immigration policies in host countries, especially if housing costs rise as a consequence.
+Not everyone in the host country may benefit from immigration despite welfare gains in the aggregate.
+Possible measures to redress the imbalance include transfers to low-income households (who typically rent rather than own housing property and have comparatively high housing expenditure shares), possibly financed by increases in taxation of housing property, financial wealth, and bequests.
+In other words, undesirable distributional effects associated with higher housing prices could be addressed by the tax-transfer system instead of limiting immigration and forgoing welfare gains from immigration.

-The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-He also thanks Aderonke Osikominu for comments and Fabienne Helfer for excellent research assistance.
+The author thanks Aderonke Osikominu, anonymous referees, and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
 Previous work of the author (together with various co-authors) contains a larger number of background references for the material presented here and has been used intensively in major parts of this article , , and Felbermayr, G., V. Grossmann, and W. Kohler.
 “Migration, international trade and capital formation: Cause or effect?”
 In: Chiswick, B. R., and P. W. Miller (eds).
 The Handbook on the Economics of International Migration, Vol. 1B.
 Amsterdam: Elsevier, 2015.
 Version 2 of the article includes further evidence of the effects of immigration on knowledge capital formation, includes a section on the skill formation of migrants, and adds new “Key references” , .

 © Volker Grossmann